-Not quite sociopathic, I just don’t like low-quality people (like those who don’t learn or admit they’re sometimes wrong, or don’t challenge ideas but take them for granted), and that of course is subjective, I won’t blame the reader if he is producing a prejudice on me right now, after all judging with little information is easy, faulty and makes people feel good.
+I generally dislike low-quality people, liars, simple minded grown-up kids, power hungry fools, religious sheep and shepherds.
+I won’t blame the reader if he is producing a prejudice on me right now, after all judging with little information is easy, faulty and makes people feel good.

-Money is not my primary goal, otherwise I would be already be working for some big corp.
-I prefer doing what I like and be surrounded with people I strongly admire and respect instead of living in a pool of sharks that try to devour each other every day (how cute).
-The days I went to school were a complete waste of time, morale and resources, and I don’t want to be forced again to live and work with people I don’t choose.
-And yes, I’m that difficult.
+Money is not my primary goal.
+I prefer doing what I like and be surrounded with people I strongly admire and respect instead of living in a pool of sharks that try to devour each other every day (how cute by the way).

 There is no “purpose” in my own existence, other than trying to make this huge mess of a society a tiny bit less shitty.
-Purpose is a human abstraction, and a faulty one for concepts impossible to grasp completely, as life itself (which can’t even be clearly defined).
+Purpose is a human abstraction, and a faulty one for concepts impossible to grasp completely, as life itself.
+Abstractions are simplifications, and as such, faulty to an extent.

-Often I don’t follow the pack, but I search my own route, which may not be the best or the most stimulating, but at least I don’t do many common mistakes people fall into.
-Of course I invent my own mistakes.
+Often I don’t follow the pack, but I search my own route, which may not be the best or the most stimulating, but at least I avoid many common mistakes people do, while inventing my own of course.
 A lonely wolf won’t hunt big preys, but will see a lot of new things for sure.

 You won’t find me active on any social network, I can’t force myself to appreciate systems designed to entertain people with low-quality and time-consuming content.
 Real life is no better, but at least it works.

 The rest of me is in the other side of the screen.